jaretpr/VGGR/README.md

 # VGGR
 <img src='https://raw.githubusercontent.com/m4cit/VGGR/main/gallery/icon.png' align="left" height="180">
-Have you ever seen a gameplay video and wondered what kind of game it is from?
+Have you ever seen gameplay footage and wondered what kind of video game it is from?
 No?
 Well, don't wonder no more.
 <br /><br />
 VGGR (Video Game Genre Recognition) is a Deep-Learning Image Classification project, answering questions nobody is asking.
 <br clear="left"/>